top of page

 Scope of practice and materials

 I make contemporary jewellery, installation works and sculpture.
-A recent series of sculptural works for an exhibition in 2026 at Narryna House, part of the Tasmanian Museum and Art Gallery references the colonial practice of women collecting seaweeds and using them in decorative works.
+A recent series of sculptural works for an exhibition in 2026 at Narryna House, part of the Tasmanian Museum and Art Gallery, references the practice of colonial women collecting seaweeds and using them in decorative works.
 I make my artworks from recycled plastics, using these materials and forms to interrogate ideas of ocean pollution, and the role of women in contemporary science.

 Engraving text has been a significant part of my practice in recent years.
 I embed words into various materials, including copper, silver, coal and wood, to prompt conversations about history, environment, belonging, climate change and hope.
 The form of the fragment features strongly in my works - a symbol of something unfinished rather than something broken.